translationalneuromodeling/tapas/h2gf/README.md

 for i = 1:num_subjects
 	% Generate artifical data
-    %sim = tapas_simModel(u, 'tapas_hgf_binary', ...
+    % sim = tapas_simModel(u, 'tapas_hgf_binary', ...
 	%	pars, 'tapas_unitsq_sgm');

-    % Instead of simulating data we use the loaded data 10 time.
+    % Instead of simulating data we use the same data 10 times.
 It is also
-    % possible to generate data using the function above.
+    % possible to generate data by uncommentic the lines above.

 	% Fill the responses
     data(i).y = y;
 	% and experimental manipulations